-When you’re trying to find the right interest rate for your new home mortgage, you have two choices: Fixed-rate and adjustable-rate interest.
+When you’re trying to find the right interest rate for your new home mortgage, you have two choices: Fixed- vs. adjustable-rate interest.

 Your interest rate plays a big role in home affordability.
 The interest rate is how much the bank gets paid for lending you the money to buy a house, and you pay it back to them on a monthly basis as part of your mortgage payment.

-William Bolton, a Homeownership Advisor with our Twin Cities Habitat for Humanity Homeownership Program, breaks down the difference between a fixed-rate and adjustable-rate mortgage:
+William Bolton, a Homeownership Advisor with our Twin Cities Habitat for Humanity Homeownership Program, breaks down the fixed- vs. adjustable-rate mortgage argument:

 A fixed-rate mortgage has an interest rate that does not change for the term of the loan.
 What does this mean for the borrower?